NaveenSa98/Student/README.md

 4. MySQL

 ## License
-This project is licensed under the [Mit] - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.